Sv443/YTInfoBot/README.md

 2. Clone the repository or download the ZIP file and extract it.
 3. Open a terminal in the folder containing `package.json` and run `pnpm i` to install all dependencies.
 4. Copy the file `.env.template` to `.env` and fill in the required values.
 5. Run `pnpm start` to start the bot or `pnpm dev` to start it in development mode.
+  You may also use the VS Code debugger to start and debug the bot using breakpoints.

 Refer to `scripts` in `package.json` for a list of all commands.